Monday, August 19, 2024

 When I entered the room it was full with people.
 Everyone was gazing at me.
 I found most of them very familiar to me.
 But none of them were giving me any recognition signals.
 My uniform with its gorget patches and the flame of the forest hued lanyards and shoulder backings, with my three full rows of ribbons, two gleaming golden commendation medals underneath on the pocket flaps, and the red band around the crown of the peak cap in stark contrast with the golden oak leaves on the brim made me stand out.
 Many of them came to me to shake hands and some just Namaste.
 Then I realised they were all film actors and I was a fan to many of them especially actor Mamootti let alone Suresh Gopi and Balachandra Menon!

 Then we settled down exchanging pleasantries.
-Captain Raju a cine actor in full military camouflage uniform entered the stage through the green room.
+Captain Raju, a cine actor in full military camouflage uniform entered the stage through the green room.
 And deposing the final acts of the March past by NCC cadets from schools and mounted police which he was leading, on tunes of famous Malayalam patriotic song,

 “Bharatham ennal paarin naduvil